The meatpacking industry is an incubator for AI, automation, and COVID-19

 “We believe in automation, we believe in robotics, and we’re going to continue to move down that path,” Pilgrim’s Pride CEO Jayson Penn told analysts during an April earnings call.
 “This is something that [even] pre-COVID we’ve been addressing and doing with our facilities, using more automation and more robotics.”

 But change is unlikely to occur overnight.
 Tyson, JBS, Cargill, and other meat giants say robots can’t yet match humans’ ability to disassemble animal carcasses that subtly differ in size and shape.
 Finer cutting such as trimming fat largely remains in the hands of human workers.
-A skilled loin boner can efficiently carve a cut of meat like filet mignon without leaving too many scraps that would have to be turned into lower-value products such as the finely textured beef used in hamburger meat.
+A skilled loin boner can efficiently carve a cut of meat like filet mignon without leaving too many scraps that get turned into lower-value products, such as the finely textured beef used in hamburger meat.

 And automating even a portion of the line is expensive.
 While Scott Automation offers sub-$200,000 solutions, it says its customers generally spend in the millions of dollars and don’t anticipate a return on investment for at least a year. “[The pandemic] will raise interest in automation, but I’m unsure if it will accelerate adoption,” Hopkins said.
 “That will come down to how much the meat processors — our customers — want the equipment and are prepared to invest their resources to achieve a faster adoption.”